-A perfect addition to salads, sandwiches or salsas, avocado makes a great addition to vegetarian and vegan recipes, and a star ingredients for raw foodists.
+A perfect addition to salads, sandwiches or salsas, avocado makes a great addition to vegetarian and vegan recipes and a star ingredient for raw foodists.
 Getting perfectly ripened avocados is hard.
-Buy ready-to-eat avocados or ripen them at home (at room temperature) next to a tomato, apple or banana to speed up the process.
+Buy ready-to-eat avocados or ripen them at home (at room temperature) next to tomato, apple or banana to speed up the process.

 What pairs well with avocado?